-This page contains links to the general terms and other conditions that are part of any Services Order issued by American CyberSystems, Inc. and/or any of its affiliates, or any other document that expressly incorporates these General Terms and Other Conditions.
+This page contains links to the general terms and other conditions that are part of any services order issued by Innova Solutions, Inc. f/k/a American CyberSystems, Inc. (“Innova”) and/or any of its affiliates, or any other document that expressly incorporates these General Terms and portion of these other conditions.

-These General Terms and other Conditions ("General Terms"), shall govern any services provided by American CyberSystems, Inc. and/ any of its Affiliates (“Company”) in a Service Order or that otherwise incorporate by reference these General Terms.
-For purpose of these General Terms, “Affiliate” shall mean any company that has ACS as its ultimate parent company, “Client” shall mean the customer identified in a Service Order or other document, and “Party” or “Parties” shall mean either ACS or the identified Affiliate or Client, as applicable.
-If the Company and Client have entered into another agreement for the provisions of services, then the terms of that agreement will control in the event of a conflict with these General Terms.
+These General Terms and other Conditions ("General Terms"), shall govern any agreement, service order or any other document that otherwise incorporates by reference these General Terms.
+For purpose of these General Terms, “Affiliate” shall mean any company or entity that is under common control with, a subsidiary of, or a parent company to Innova Solutions, Inc.; “Company” shall mean either Innova or the named Affiliate identified in a Service Order or other document incorporating these General Terms; “Counterparty” shall mean the entity identified in a Service Order or other document incorporating these General Terms; and “Party” or “Parties” shall mean either Innova, the identified Affiliate or the Counterparty, as applicable.
+If the Company and Counterparty have entered into any other agreement, then these General Terms will control in the event of such conflict.Services

 - Unless otherwise stated, the term of Service Order shall begin on the Effective Date and shall remain in effect until terminated as provided in this Section (“Term”).

 - Either Party may terminate a Service Order, with or without cause, upon at least fifteen (15) days’ prior written notice to the other Party.